This is a very thorough review of the Amazing Selling Machine 12 (newest version), kept up to date for 2021.

 You'll find no affiliate links here.

-I chose to write this review because I wanted to give others a quick look through the ASM course so they can decide whether or not it’s for them. #educateddecision
+I chose to write this review because I wanted to give others a firsthand, unbiased opinion of the ASM course so they can decide whether or not it’s for them. #educateddecision

-For some it makes sense put in the 5 g's for ASM, but for those strapped for cash, it might make more sense to invest in a 2k course like the FBA Ninja.
+For some, it makes sense to drop the $5k for ASM, but for those strapped for cash, it might make more sense to invest in a $2k course like the FBA Ninja.

 What to Expect in this Course

-The Amazing Selling Machine, is a course taught by two guys with actual experience on Amazon.
-(Not some course-selling guru fronting as an expert to get some quick sales)
+The Amazing Selling Machine is a course taught by two guys with actual experience with selling on Amazon.
+(Not some course-selling guru fronting as an expert to get some quick sales.)

 They have a straight-to-business manner and don't use a lot of technical lingo.

-Mike and Rich tell you what you need to know in a simple, no-BS sort of way.
+Mike and Rich tell you what you need to know know, and they like to keep it simple.

 The course segments go into detail about how to build a massively successful business on Amazon, the ASM way.

 Module 0: Welcome and Overview

-The course starts at ground zero with Rich delivering the message on how to set up your Amazon seller account the right way, avoiding the common, sales-dropping mistakes.
+The course starts at ground zero with Rich delivering the message on how to set up your Amazon seller account the right way, avoiding all of the common mistakes that end up coming back to bite you later down the line.

 Of all the modules, module 0 seems like the longest as it feels like it drags on forever.